B4C0Nop/B4C0Nop.github.io/index.md

 # Welcome to My Blog

 Hey!
 I'm Bacon.
-This is my new blog.
+This is my blog.
 I’ll be posting updates here as I go.

 - **Day 37**: Starting out — created the blog on GitHub.
 - **Day 36**: Watched the [x64dbg dev stream](https://www.youtube.com/watch?v=eODAI3Z1dKc) , read *Practical Malware Analysis* (ch.18), and checked out various UPX unpacking tutorials.
 I was supposed to post my first tutorial today, but the topic turned out to be more complicated than I expected.
 A bit disappointed to have missed the goal, but that just means more to learn.
 Planning to read Flare-On writeups until I fall asleep.

-More posts soon...
+- **Day 35** Finished the rough draft of the tutorial (below).
+Still need to figure out how to move it to a separate page without breaking the formatting.
+The tutorial itself needs a lot of formatting improvements, but I’m relieved it’s finished as it’s the end of Day 35, and I’ve already spent more time on this than I originally planned.
+I’ll keep reading Flare-On write-ups until I fall asleep.
+Tomorrow I’ll make a study plan

 I recently created this blog in preparation for Flare-on 2025.
 To practice writing technical write-ups, I decided to create a tutorial on how to manually unpack UPX.
 In this tutorial, we’ll take a simple C program, pack it with UPX, and then manually unpack it using x64dbg, step by step.